What Is a SKU (Stock Keeping Unit) and How Should You Use It?

 Managing SKU numbers with Square for Retail

-Don’t need these advanced inventory features?
-Square Point of Sale, our free POS app, includes free inventory management software built for smaller businesses.
+These tools ensure your catalog stays complete and consistent, even as your business grows.
+And if you don’t need advanced inventory tools, the free Square Point of Sale app still includes basic SKU support and inventory management features designed for smaller businesses.
 Read more about how Square compares with Shopify and other POS systems.

 Square